 There is no question paper for the speaking and listening test.
 The test is recorded for all candidates.

-The forms required for the conduct and assessment of the test are provided in this syllabus in the Appendix.
+The forms required for the conduct and assessment of the test are provided in the Appendix.

 The speaking and listening test(s) take place during a period before the main examination series (see the relevant series' timetable).